Skip to content

 Unique vs Repeat Scans: How Many People Scan More Than Once?

-Across all dynamic QR codes on QRLynx, 36.1% of scans come from unique visitors and 63.9% are repeat scans — the same person scanning the same code again.
+Across all dynamic QR codes on QRLynx in 2026, 36.5% of scans come from unique visitors and 63.5% are repeat scans — the same person scanning the same code again.

 Where Are QR Codes Being Created?
 Geographic Distribution

-Singapore's #2 position (12.5%) is notable — the city-state has among the highest QR code adoption rates globally, driven by government digital initiatives and widespread cashless payment adoption.
+The United States leads at 22.2% of all creators — but only by 10 percentage points over Singapore.
+Singapore’s #2 position (12.0%) is notable — the city-state has among the highest QR code adoption rates globally, driven by government digital initiatives and widespread cashless payment adoption.

 25 QR Code Scan Statistics You Should Know in 2026